Hello,

 The founder of Harlem’s crown jewel of fashion, The Brownstone, Princess Jenkins has been dressing full-figured women for the important moments in their lives for more than three decades.
 Her early work as a model inspired Princess to see herself and her clients as beautiful and powerful.
 Princess wears St. Edward’s Crown, (1661), the centerpiece of the British coronation regalia.
 The pearls surrounding her appeared in a life-sized portrait of Queen Elizabeth I entitled The Armada, (1588, artist unknown).

 At 15 years old, Coco Gauff made tennis history as the youngest player ever to qualify for Wimbledon’s main draw.
-At the time of this writing, she is ranked No. 3 in the world and was the highest paid female athlete worldwide in 2024.
-Coco wears the headdress of Queen Puabi, (2500 BC), from the Sumerian city of Ur, now Iraq.
+At the time of writing, she is ranked No. 3 in the world and was the highest-paid female athlete worldwide in 2024.
+Coco wears the headdress of Queen Puabi (2500 BC), from the Sumerian city of Ur, now Iraq.
 She is thought to have been a queen in her own right because there was no customary mention of a husband in her tomb.
 The headdress is made up of 20 gold leaves, a large gold comb and two strings of lapis and carnelian.
-Watching Coco as an international champion in 2024 AD and learning about Queen Puabi’s unusual status as a queen in her own right in 2500 BC confirms that women have thousands of years of leadership experience.
+Watching Coco as an international champion in 2024 AD and learning about Queen Puabi’s unusual status as a queen in her own right in 2500 BC showed me that women have been leading for thousands of years.

 Pope remains one of the few jobs that is forbidden for women.
-I was made aware of this as I enthusiastically blurted out, “I want to be Pope” while learning about Pope John XXIII’s love of children in 2nd grade.
+I was made aware of this as I enthusiastically blurted out, “I want to be pope” while learning about Pope John XXIII’s love of children in 2nd grade.
 My teacher, a stern Franciscan nun, walked over to tell me that a woman can never be pope.
-Fast forward 60 years to my spontaneous first self-portrait as the Pope.
-I’m wearing a 15th century Papal Tiara.
-It is a crown worn by Popes from the 8th century to the mid-20th century, also known as a “mitre,” symbolizing the Pope’s authority, dignity and holiness.
+Fast forward 60 years to my spontaneous first self-portrait of me as the pope.
+I’m wearing a 15th century papal tiara.
+It is a crown worn by popes from the 8th century to the mid-20th century, also known as a “miter,” symbolizing the Pope’s authority, dignity and holiness.
 I asserted my own authority and dignity and had found a way to visually express it.
 The coat represents the rich colors and textures in the priests’ vestments and the jewels the opulence of the Vatican.
 The women on either side of the head are iconic images of the highest ranking woman in the church, the Blessed Virgin Mary.

 Anita Truth, by Nell Merlino